+(5A) The office referred to in subsection (5)(a) is —

+(a) in the case of a counterpart federal body referred to in section 52A(2) — the corresponding office in the body;

+(b) in the case of a counterpart federal body referred to in section 52A(3) — an office that is specified in the rules of the State organisation for the purposes of this subsection and in relation to which the members of the State organisation are, under the rules of the counterpart federal body, entitled to —

+(i) nominate a person to be the office holder; and

+(ii) vote for a person to be the office holder.

-(6) A State organisation to which a certificate issued under this section applies may, notwithstanding any provision in its rules to the contrary, make an agreement with the organisation of which the State organisation’s counterpart Federal body is the Branch, relating to the management and control of the funds or property, or both, of the State organisation.
+(6) A State organisation referred to in section 52A(2) or (3) to which a certificate issued under this section applies may, notwithstanding any provision in its rules to the contrary, make an agreement with the branch or organisation that is the State organisation’s counterpart federal body, relating to the management and control of the funds or property, or both, of the State organisation.

 (7) Where a memorandum of an agreement referred to in subsection (6) is —